Six Things to do with your Elderly Parents in Hexham, Northumberland

 Five Things to do With Your Elderly Parents in Alnwick, Northumberland

 Northumberland is one of the most scenic and beautiful of all English counties, and the historic town of Alnwick is as engaging as it is picturesque.
-If your parents are receiving elderly care in a residential home or have a live-in care package, Alnwick can be the perfect place to go to get them out and about for a change of scene.
-With so much to explore and enjoy in this large market town, you won’t be short of things to do with your elderly parents.
-Whether you’re just here for the day or intending to stay longer in the region, here are five top things you might like to do with your loved ones.
+If your parents are receiving elderly care in a residential home or are receiving live-in care in Northumberland, Alnwick can be the perfect place to go to get them out and about.

 Your local authority will provide a free assessment of your loved one’s needs on request and will draw up a care plan for you.
 This will determine how much help might be available from state funding.
 If your loved one receives financial assistance, you do not have to spend this sum on local authority services and are free to arrange private care if you prefer.